Reinforz/fauton/readme.md

 ## `<fa.label>.input.txt`

 Contains all the input strings.
-Useful when you are generating random or ranged strings and want to reuse it for later
+Useful when you are generating random or combo strings and want to reuse it for later

 Same as `<fa.label>.accepted.txt`